andrewgdunn/predict410/study.md

 model diagnostics do we use to validate our fitted model against the model assumptions of OLS regression?

+There are two primary assumptions for OLS regression:

+1. The regression model can be expressed in the form $$Y = \beta_0 + \beta_1X_1 + \ldots + \beta_kX_k + \epsilon$$ Notice that the model formulation specifies error term $\epsilon$ to be additive, and that the model parameters ($\beta$s) enter the modeling linearly, that is, $\beta_i$ represents the change in $Y$ for a one unit increase in $X_i$ when $X_i$ is a continuous predictor variable.
+Any statistical model in which the parameters enter the model linearly is referred to as a _linear model_.

+2. The response variable $Y$ is assumed to come from an independent and identically distributed (iid) random sample from a $N(\mathbf{X\beta},\sigma^2)$ distribution where the variance of $\sigma^2$ is a fixed but unkown quantity.
+The statistical notation for this assumption is $Y ~ N(\mathbf{X\beta},\sigma^2)$.

+We use goodness-of-fit criteria R-Square and Adjusted R-Square to check for model adequacy.

 __Question__: How are the parameters, i.e. the model coefficients, estimated in OLS regression?
 How does this relate to maximum likelihood estimation?
 How do you show the relationship between OLS regression and maximum likelihood estimation?

+Ordinary Least Squares regression is just a particular instance of Maximum Likelihood Estimation.
+OLS is a distance-minimizing approximation/estimation method, while MLE is a 'likelihood' maximization method.

+The OLS estimator is consistent when the regressors are exogenous and there is no perfect multicollinearity, and optimal in the class of linear unbiased estimators when the errors are homoscedastic and serially uncorrelated.
+Under these conditions, the method of OLS provides minimum-variance mean-unbiased estimation when the errors have finite variances.
+Under the additional assumption that the errors be normally distributed, OLS is the maximum likelihood estimator [@wiki:ols].

 __Question__: What is the overall F-test?
 What is the null hypothesis and what is the alternate hypothesis?
 The overall F-test is also called the 'test for a regression effect'.
 Why is it called this?

+Consider the regression model $$Y = \beta_0 + \beta_1X_1 + \ldots + \beta_kX_k$$ The Overall F-Test for a regression effect is a joint hypothesis test that at least one of the predictor variables has a non-zero coefficient.

+ - The null and alternate hypotheses are given by $$H_0 : \beta_1 = \ldots = \beta_k = 0 \text{  versus  } H_1 : \beta_i \neq 0$$ for some $i \in {1,\ldots,k}$.

+ - The test statistic for the Overall F-test is given by $$F_0 = \frac{\frac{SSR}{k}}{\frac{SSE}{(n-p)}}$$ which has a F-distribution with $(k,n-p)$ degrees-of-freedom for a regression model with $k$ predictor variables and $p$ total parameters.
+When the regression model includes and intercept, then $p = k + 1$.
+If the regression model does not include an intercept, then $p = k$.

 __Question__: What is the difference between R-squared and adjusted R-squared?
 How is each measure computed, and which measure should we prefer?
 How does the interpretation of R-squared change as we move from the simple linear regression model to the multiple regression model?

+Adjusted R-square takes into account the number of samples and number of parameters within the model.
+This allows for the Adjusted R-square metric to account for model complexity, facilitating the comparison of models that have different size.

 __Question__: The simple linear regression model $Y = b_0 + b_1*X_1$ has three
 parameters.
 Two of the parameters are $b_0$ and $b_1$.
 What is the third parameter?

+$\epsilon$, the error parameter.

 __Question__: What is a sampling distribution?
 What theoretical distribution do the parameter estimates have in OLS regression?
 What distribution do we use in